bioquimico/biber/biber/README.md

 # Description
-This repository contains a docker image that allows running BEB (codename BIBER) application.
+This repository contains a docker image that allows running BEB, the B. cinerea gene Expression Browser (codename BIBER) application.

 #  BEB (a.k.a.
 BIBER) File Directory structure